hadley/adv-r/Environments.md

   e <- new.env()
   eval(quote(a <- 1), e)
   eval(quote(a), e)
-  # OR
+  # alternatively, you can use the helper function evalq
+  # evalq(x, e) is exactly equivalent to eval(quote(x), e)
   evalq(a <- 1, e)
   evalq(a, e)
   ```

-I generally prefer to use the first form, because it is so compact.
+I generally prefer to use the first form because it is so compact.
 However, you'll see all three forms in R code in the wild.

 ### `<<-`